 Note that if your query exceeds 256 characters, Excel won’t run it.
 In this case, you should split your query into parts and insert them into adjacent cells.

-As an alternative way to connect to Excel, you can use the Magnitude Simba ODBC driver for BigQuery, which is explained down below.
+As an alternative way to connect to Excel, you can use the Magnitude Simba ODBC driver for BigQuery, which is explained below.
 Detailed instructions can be found on YouTube: How to Connect Google BigQuery to Microsoft Excel.
+When using Power Query, you can rename datasets for clarity.

 Here's a simplified Python code example for fetching data from BigQuery and exporting it to Excel: